What is HelpSealMyRecord.org?

 Can the state use a sealed criminal record as a prior offense when charging or sentencing a new offense?

 Yes.
 Some criminal offenses become more serious if you have prior offenses of the same type.
-These are called enhanceable offenses.
-For example, Driving While Intoxicated (DWI) is an offense where the penalties become more serious if you have prior DWI offenses.
+These are called enhanceable offenses (e.g. Driving While Intoxicated).
 When the law permits, a sealed criminal record can be used to enhance the penalties for new offenses.

 Required Waiting Periods